Sebastien-Raguideau/strain_resolution_practical/README.md

 ls -lh assembly/spades/contigs.fasta
 ```

 How good is the coassembly, what is the N50?
+What is a good coassembly?

 ```bash
 ~/repos/strain_resolution_practical/scripts/contig-stats.pl < ./assembly/spades/contigs.fasta